 - MS Language and Literacy Studies Program: No. This program does not require any prior experience, but you will need to have completed a bachelor's degree with an arts and sciences or education focus, and have a demonstrated interest in literacy education.

 - MS Teacher of Reading Program: Yes.
 To be admitted to this program, applicants need at least one year of post-license teaching experience in the area of their license.
 The year of teaching needs to be complete by the time the candidate is scheduled to start this program.
-If you do not have an initial license or teaching experience, the program advisor may be able to assist you in finding a paid or unpaid internship through Wheelock partner schools to help you meet the teaching experience requirement.
-We may also be able to help you plan a coordinated program that begins with a graduate-level licensure-only course sequence in elementary education leading to admission to the Teacher of Reading program.
-Those interested in this option should
+If you do not have an initial license or teaching experience, the program advisor may be able to assist you in finding an internship through Wheelock partner schools to help you meet the teaching experience requirement.

 Will I be able to use my current job as a placement opportunity?